 The Market Multiple Approach applies a multiple, considered to be an appropriate and reasonable indicator of value to certain metrics of the business, such as earnings or assets under management ("AUM"), to derive the enterprise value.
 The multiple applied in each case is derived by considering the multiples of quoted comparable companies.
 The multiple is then adjusted to ensure that it appropriately reflects the specific business being valued, considering its business activities, geography, size, competitive position in the market, risk profile, and earnings growth prospects of the business.
 The valuation agent considered a multiple of earnings such as a company's earnings before interest, taxes, depreciation, and amortisation ("EBITDA"), to perform this analysis.
-These multiples were then adjusted for control premium if the comparable companies are valued on a minority basis.
+These multiples are then adjusted for control premium if the comparable companies are valued on a minority basis.

 Equitix and LCM are valued using a combination of DCF Approach and quoted market multiples ("Market Multiple Approach") based on comparable companies to determine an appropriate valuation range.
-Both approaches are given 50/50 weighting in the valuation.
-Westbourne River Partners, Acasta, Tetragon Credit Partners and Contingency Capital are valued using DCF Approach.
+Both approaches are given 50/50 weighting in the valuation of LCM while a 70/30 DCF/Market Multiple weighting (2023: 50/50 weighting) is applied to Equitix.
+Westbourne River Partners, Acasta Partners, Tetragon Credit Partners and Contingency Capital are valued using DCF Approach.